5T33Z0/OC-Little-Translated/Content/S_System_Updates/OTA_Updates.md

 * Your system is fully vanilla
 * You use a supported, T2-era Intel SMBIOS
-* You con't need the Boord-ID skip Booter Patch for booting macOS
+* You don't need the Boord-ID check skip Booter Patch for booting macOS
 * You want Secure Boot and SIP enabled

 ### Use **RestrictEvents** if: